Are masks required while on campus this spring?

 - While exercising

-What are the student requirements for the fall semester?
+What are the student requirements for the 2021-22 academic year?

 As explained in the Aug.
-6, 2021 COVID-19 Update, all students are required to complete the following three tasks in order to access campus for the Fall 2021 semester, attend classes, access university technology, or participate in Samford related activities:
+6, 2021 COVID-19 Update, all students are required to complete the following three tasks in order to access campus for the 2021-22 academic year, attend classes, access university technology, or participate in Samford related activities:

 - Electronically sign the Student Acknowledgement & Assumption of Risk.* (If you are under the age of 19, please see the note below.)